charles-m-knox/charles-m-knox.github.io/blog/content/tech/software/linux/how-to-install-postman-on-ubuntu-20.04/index.md

 sudo ln -s /opt/Postman/Postman /usr/bin/postman
 ```

+## Add a desktop shortcut with Postman icon

 Last but not least, to create an application entry so that Postman shows up in your list of applications, create a `postman.desktop` file using this command:

 ```bash